AdamEisfeld/cherrybridge/README.md

 - Running interactively
 - You're not sure of exact values
 - You want cherrybridge to remember settings (config storage)

+**Prompts you'll see:**
+- PR label: Always prompted if not provided via `--label`
+- Promotion branch: Prompted if not provided via `--via` and current branch is "development" or "staging" (these cannot be used as promotion branches)

 ### Branch Naming Conventions